 I have been privileged to help several senior managers in a Big 4 make it to Director and then help them along their way to Partner.
-In this article, ‘Partner versus Director,’ I share what I have learnt along the way, in particular, what is the difference between a Big 4 partner versus director.
+You can find out what I have learnt along the way, in the article below, especially if you need to know what is the difference between a Big 4 partner and director.

 Big 4 Partner versus Director